Mastering Medicare Secondary Payer Compliance: A Guide for Insurance Adjusters

 3. Reducing Legal Risks

-4. Master the Art of COB
+4. Master Coordination of Benefits (COB)

 Here’s how: